-This logic supports multiple protocols, please keep in mind that TCP and UDP transports do not offer any encryption and cannot be used via public networks.
+This logic supports multiple protocols.
+Please keep in mind that TCP and UDP transports do not offer any encryption and cannot be used via public networks.

-FastNetMon can receive traffic telemetry in our format or can export it to remote machine.
+FastNetMon can receive traffic telemetry in our format or can export it to a remote machine.
 Your own applications can send traffic in this format to FastNetMon.

-To use this capability please upgrade to 2.0.353.
+To use this capability, please upgrade to version 2.0.353.

 Enable plugin: